jturkewitz/UserCode/HSCP/Analysis/bin/readme.txt

 (5) Combine the limit-setting jobs.
 This is done via Launch.py with a standalone binary called combineLimitResults.cpp.
-I recommend updating the file setupRoot.sh with your installation of root.
+I recommend updating the file setupRoot.sh with your installation of root, then (source setupRoot.sh).
 Then you can execute makeCombineLimitResults (source makeCombineLimitResults) which will compile the standalone binary for you.
 Once you have compiled the binary, you can invoke step 6 (python Launch.py 6) to combine the limit results.
 You can also make sure in the output on the screen that the number of files being merged together is correct, and that a sensible